 IPv4 Broadcast Address: Purpose and Behavior in a Subnet

-Key Points
+Key Concepts

 What Is a Broadcast Address?

-192.168.1.255/24) – Used to send packets to all hosts in the subnet.
+192.168.1.255/24), used to send packets to all hosts in the subnet.

 The broadcast address is calculated by setting all host bits to 1 in the subnet’s IP range.